-The VRI-Individual Sprinkler (VRI-iS) Control option uses mapping software and hardware to divide the irrigation machine sprinklers and the field into sectors/sprinkler zones that relate to the sectors on a sprinkler map.
-Each sprinkler valve is assigned an ID number by the control panel.
-There can be up to 240 sprinklers.
+The Legacy VRI-individual Sprinkler (VRI-iS) Control option uses a Personal Computer based mapping software to develop prescriptions with up to 1300 zones that can control up to 1015 sprinklers.
+The irrigation machine sprinklers and the field are divided into sectors and sprinkler zones that relate to the sectors on a sprinkler map.